Mphele/Pre-academic-year-learning-plan/week1/README.md

 Week 0 was easy, i struggled with nothing
+I am confident with user input and print statements